wtjerry/haskell_firstSteps/README.md

 Both stack and ghci can be configured.
 - ~/.stack/config.yaml
 - ~/.ghc/ghci.conf

 Feel free to look at my personal configurations in my dotfiles repo: https://github.com/wtjerry/dotfiles

 ### IDE
-In my opinion Haskell is definetely lacking in IDE quality compared to languages like Java with IntelliJ or c# with VS & ReSharper.
+In my opinion Haskell is definitely lacking in IDE quality compared to languages like Java with IntelliJ or c# with VS & ReSharper.

 For simple tasks i use vi with the YouCompleteMe plugin. (see my .vimrc at https://github.com/wtjerry/dotfiles)